 - Optional: Reach out to LinkedIn or IRL connections at those companies

-There are a number of career websites that can also help you find another job but LinkedIn might be the most discreet.
+There are a ton of career websites that can also help you find another job, but LinkedIn might be the most discreet.

 They even send you updates on jobs available in your area that you might want to apply for.

 You probably think startups are for the young, well yes and no.